smarteist/Android-Image-Slider/README.md

             sliderView.setSliderAdapter(adapter);

-            sliderView.setIndicatorAnimation(IndicatorAnimations.WORM); //set indicator animation by using SliderLayout.IndicatorAnimations. :WORM or THIN_WORM or COLOR or DROP or FILL or NONE or SCALE or SCALE_DOWN or SLIDE and SWAP!! sliderView.setSliderTransformAnimation(SliderAnimations.SIMPLETRANSFORMATION);
+            sliderView.setIndicatorAnimation(IndicatorAnimationType.WORM); //set indicator animation by using IndicatorAnimationType. :WORM or THIN_WORM or COLOR or DROP or FILL or NONE or SCALE or SCALE_DOWN or SLIDE and SWAP!! sliderView.setSliderTransformAnimation(SliderAnimations.SIMPLETRANSFORMATION);
             sliderView.setAutoCycleDirection(SliderView.AUTO_CYCLE_DIRECTION_BACK_AND_FORTH);
             sliderView.setIndicatorSelectedColor(Color.WHITE);